SyedAbbasHasanZaidi/Matrix-Calculator/README.md

     <tr>
         <td>C++ Style</td>
         <td>35%</td>
-        <td>There will be marks for using C++ style such as using STL algorithms, avoiding C-style code, defining friend functions in headers, invalidating resources after move, etc.</td>
+        <td>There will be marks for using C++ style such as using STL algorithms, avoiding C-style code, invalidating resources after move, etc.</td>
     </tr>
     <tr>
         <td>General Style</td>